 Signing yearbooks with dysgraphia

-If a yearbook is too expensive, try making an end-of-year scrapbook with photos and mementos of the school year, and have lots of pages for people to sign.
-My friend created one of these and took pictures of all their friends and teachers, and included other photos from throughout the year, tickets from school performances, confetti from a dance, and other cool things.
+- A fun yearbook alternative is to create an end-of-year physical or digital scrapbook with school mementos.
+My friend created one of these and took pictures of all their friends and teachers, and included other photos from throughout the year, tickets from school performances, confetti from a dance, and other cool things

 - Another option is to have a blank notebook that students and teachers can write messages in, with each student/teacher getting their own page.
 This can be decorated with school colors and other fun designs